martendebruijn/npm-update/README.md

 - [ ] Create pull requests on GitHub
 - [ ] Create merge request on GitLab
-- [ ] Add updated dependencies to body
+- [ ] Add details/summary to MR body

 ## Authors and acknowledgments